Medically reviewed by Drugs.com. Last updated on Aug 13, 2019.

 Initial dose: 300 mg IV followed 2 weeks later by a second 300 mg IV infusion

 Maintenance dose: 600 mg IV every 6 months

 Manufacturer recommended infusion rates (consult manufacturer product information):

 -Infusions 1 and 2 (300 mg of this drug in 250 mL 0.9% sodium chloride injection): Start at 30 mL/hr and increase by 30 mL/hr every 30 minutes to a maximum of 180 mL/hr; duration of 2.5 hours or longer

 -Subsequent infusions (600 mg of this drug in 500 mL 0.9% sodium chloride injection): Start at 40 mL/hr and increase by 40 mL/hr every 30 minutes to a maximum of 200 mL/hr; duration of 3.5 hours or longer

--The patient should be observed for at least one hour after the completion of the infusion.
+-Observe the patient for at least 1 hour after the completion of the infusion.